Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 ## Assembly injection (`inject`)

 *Warning: dangerous!* Assembly injection lets you inject native assembly code in your program.
-The lines will be placed exactly in the 'compiled' file exactly as you type them.
+The lines will be placed in the 'compiled' file exactly as you type them.
 This makes it really powerful, but also really dangerous to use.
 We do not recommend using it.
-It is solely meant for people who want to know what it all can do.
-No idea if it is useful, but it was easy to implement haha.
-Yolo.
+It is solely meant for people who know what they are doing and want to have some more control.
+Hashtag Yolo.

 Usage:
 ```